giellalt/giellalt.github.io/proof/TheSpellerErrorModel.md

-# The Speller Error Model
+# The Speller Error Models

-This document describes the different parts of the error model used to create suggestions for the spellers, how they interact, and how one can turn the different parts on and off.
+This document describes the different parts of the error models used to create suggestions for the spellers, how they interact, and how one can turn the different parts on and off.

+# Models for letter transpositions

-# Makefile configurations
+## Makefile configurations

 The file `tools/spellcheckers/Makefile.mod-desktop-hfst.am` looks like